ScriptedSnark/GSChaos/README.md

 **Download via Github: [CLICK](https://github.com/ScriptedSnark/GSChaos/releases/tag/continuous)**

 Additional info:
-- Chaos UI rendering is not visible in OBS scene if third-party overlays checkbox is unchecked (doesn't matter if you capture hl.exe as a window, not game)
+- Chaos UI rendering is not visible in OBS scene (if chaos_draw_as_overlay is enabled) if third-party overlays checkbox is unchecked (doesn't matter if you capture hl.exe as a window, not game)
 - Save your game more often because of potential softlocks/crashes

 ## CVars and commands